If this is okay with you, please close this message.

 Family Action (FA) administers a wide variety of funds.
 Help may be given for holidays in cases of extreme need.
 FA administers the Women’s Holiday Fund, which is for women (i.e. over 18 years of age) living in London, who are experiencing mental health problems or learning difficulties.
 It is also available to women leaving a violent relationship, and to women refugees and asylum seekers.
 The fund can provide small grants of between £50 and £100 to women and their children, though not to male partners.
 However, they do not decline a family if it is their last holiday together because of a terminal illness or other tragic circumstances.
 Generally, more money is available to children than to adults.

-This trust fund gives small grants to carers.
+Managed by Ogilvie Charities, this trust fund gives small grants to carers.
 It is primarily intended to give a complete break to a carer whilst the person cared for is receiving respite care.
 Occasionally it may give grants to couples when the carer and cared for wish to holiday together.
 All applications must be through a social worker, community nurse or similar professional agency.

 The Mercers' Company is sometimes able to make grants towards the cost of a holiday.
 The budget for this is limited, so grants, when available, are usually between £50 and £100.
 Application must be made by a welfare agent, and should include details of the cost of the proposed holiday, and of the household’s income and outgoings.
 No self-referrals are accepted.